loomio/loomio_help/content/guides/getting_started/notifications_settings/index.md

 You can set or change your password by visiting your profile page and clicking _Reset Password_.
 The profile page is located via the user menu; the video just above will show you where.

 ![](reset_password.png)

+---

+## To recap

+Check out the [Loomio Basics **video** series](/en/overview-and-how-tos) and review most of the Getting Started Guide in about 15 minutes.

+## Convincing your group

+Our [onboarding resources](../../activating) can help you get everyone on board to adopt Loomio.